 Hao in Hawaiian Culture: See above.

-Growing from Seed: If your fruits or seeds were collected from the ground be sure to clean and sterilize them prior to sowing.
-Using either Method One or Two, hao seeds begin germinating in about two months and can contiune sprouting for several months.
+Growing from Seed: If your fruits or seeds were collected from the ground be sure to clean and sterilize them before sowing.
+Using either Method One or Two, hao seeds begin germinating in about two months and can continue sprouting for several months.
 The seedlings grow rapidly in the nursery and should be 10 inches tall in 3-6 months.
 They can be planted out at this height.
-In the nursery, the seedlings are normally pest free although I have had a few die quickly, I believe, from overwatering.
+In the nursery, the seedlings are normally pest-free although I have had a few die quickly, I believe, from overwatering.

 Growing from Cuttings: I’ve never tried to grow this plant from cuttings but I’ve been told it’s possible.